arosario513/COMP-3015/notes/divs.md

 ## Things to consider

 You don't need to use div for everything you can use tags like header, footer, nav, figure, main and section.
-Use it only when it's necessary.
+Use div only when it's necessary.